 B&O BeoPlay A1

-It's small, but the B&O BeoPlay A1's big sound makes it standout in the portable Bluetooth speaker market.
-We may have baulked at its £199 price tag at first, but given how good it sounds, we think it's worth every penny.
+It's small, but the B&O BeoPlay A1's big sound makes it stand out in the portable Bluetooth speaker market.
+We may have baulked at its price tag at first, but given how good it sounds, we think it's worth every penny.

-Sure, there's no Wi-Fi, AirPlay, waterproofing or 360-degree design like some of its competitors, but the solid battery, build quality, extra drive of bass and sheer audio clarity give this speaker the upper hand when it comes to sound quality.
+Sure, there's no Wi-Fi, AirPlay, waterproofing or 360-degree design like some of its competitors, but the solid battery, build quality, extra bass punch and sheer audio clarity give this speaker the upper hand when it comes to sound quality.
 The BeoPlay A1 is well worth saving up for.